Sepera-okeq/SteamWorkshopTools/README.md

 ### How do I find the AppID?

-Open game profile in Steam and copy the values from the link
+Open game page in Steam and copy the values from the link

 ![game profile](./docs/appid_ru.png)

 ### How do I find my ID for my mod?

-Open mod profile in Steam and copy the values from the link
+Open mod page in Steam and copy the values from the link

 ![mod profile](./docs/steamidworkshop_ru.png)